CivicActions/guidebook/practice-areas/engineering/drupal/drupal-developer-tips-for-getting-the-most-out-of-open-source.md

 title: Drupal developer tips to get the most out of open source
 ---

-# Drupal Developer Tips for Getting the Most out of Open Source
+# Drupal developer tips for getting the most out of open source

 Note: _This was originally a blog post on the CivicActions site authored by [Nedjo Rogers](https://nedjo.ca/) ([d.o](https://www.drupal.org/u/nedjo)) on November 19, 2008._

-I [recently suggested](most-important-decision-in-developing-a-drupal-site-contributed-vs-custom-development.md) that the way we approach new development is the most important factor in determining the long term value of our work.
+I [recently suggested](../drupal/most-important-decision-in-developing-a-drupal-site-contributed-vs-custom-development.md) that the way we approach new development is the most important factor in determining the long term value of our work.
 But just how can developers using Drupal make the most of open source by ensuring that participating and contributing is an essential part of our daily workflow?
 Here are some practical tips that come out of our experience at CivicActions and that can guide you in deciding how to approach new development to get the full benefit of open source.
 Read on as well for a discussion of patching vs. hacking vs. forking and of how to get attention for your patches.

-## Approach to New Development
+## Approach to new development

 Before wading into coding, it's important to take a good hard look at what's out there.
 For each area of functionality you're going to develop, the following decision-making steps can help focus your work.